Conferences, workshops, and advice for a better web

 We couldn't live in a more exciting time.
 The web — just over 30 years — is ubiquitous, but the underlying technology is more complicated than ever before.
 Things develop at a dizzying speed.
 Pixel Pioneers aims to make sense of it all.
 Let's celebrate the unique creativity and culture of our community.
 Let's come together to share ideas and the tips and tricks that we have discovered.
 After all, the true pixel pioneers are you.

 Oliver Lindberg is an independent editor and content consultant.
-Formerly the editor of net magazine, he has been involved with the web design and development industry for more than a decade, and supports businesses across the world in creating content that connects with their customers.
+Formerly the editor of net magazine, he has been involved with the web design and development industry for more than 15 years, and supports businesses across the world in creating content that connects with their customers.
 He is passionate about user experience, inclusive design, and advocating for social good.

 Oliver grew up in the northwest of Germany and moved to the UK in 2001.
-He now lives in Bath with his wife, daughter and five chickens.
+He now lives in Bath with his wife, daughter and three chickens.